Adlik/model_zoo/model_optimizer/README.md

 ### inference

 When using the above models for inference, please note that both mobilenetV1 and resnet101 are trained with outputs with 1001 classification and 0-index in outputs is background.
 Besides, do not normalize input images when inferring the above two models.
-In model optimizer, the related codes are [here](https://github.com/Adlik/model_optimizer_tf/blob/master/src/model_optimizer_tf/utils/imagenet_preprocessing.py#:~:text=return-,image_normalization(img),-Footer).
+In model optimizer, the related codes are in [model_optimizer_tf](https://github.com/Adlik/model_optimizer_tf/blob/master/src/model_optimizer_tf/utils/imagenet_preprocessing.py#:~:text=return-,image_normalization(img),-Footer).

 ## Foundation model